ccmbioinfo/ccm_benchmate/docs/contributing.md

 git push -u origin <branch name>
 ```

-Please create a `.gitignore` file to keep the unwanted from being added and commited to the repository.
+Please create a `.gitignore` file to keep the unwanted files from being added and commited to the repository.
 You can also use the
 exisiting file and make changes as you see fit.

 ### Commiting guidelines